Adrian Ramsay: Early political career

-Green Party deputy leader

-Ramsay was elected unopposed as the first deputy leader of the Green Party of England and Wales on 5 September 2008.
-In 2009 he made a speech at the party's conference calling for the end private finance initiative agreements in the NHS.
+Ramsay was elected unopposed as the first Deputy Leader of the Green Party of England and Wales on 5 September 2008.
+In 2009 he made a speech at the party's conference calling for the end of private finance initiative agreements in the NHS.
 He was re-elected as Deputy Leader in the 2010 leadership election with 73.4% of the vote.
 He was speculated as a possible successor to the party's first leader, Caroline Lucas, but did not stand in the 2012 leadership election nor seek re-election as deputy leader.

-Leader of the Green Party (2021–present)
+Career outside politics

+Ramsay served as chief executive of the Centre for Alternative Technology from 2014 to 2019, working in Wales.
+He returned to Norfolk in 2019 and took up the post of chief executive of the MCS Charitable Foundation, a charity working towards carbon-free UK homes, from which he resigned on election to Parliament in July 2024.

+Return to politics

-On 16 August 2021 Ramsay announced his candidacy for co-leader of the Green Party alongside the Bristol councillor Carla Denyer.
+On 16 August 2021, Ramsay announced his candidacy for co-leader of the Green Party alongside the Bristol councillor Carla Denyer.
 He said that the IPCC Sixth Assessment Report had motivated him to return to politics.
 The pair's joint candidacy emphasised professionalising the party and winning a second Green MP and a first Green Member of the Senedd (MS).
 The announcement that the pair had been elected was made on 1 October 2021.

-Career

-Ramsay served as chief executive of the Centre for Alternative Technology from 2014 to 2019, working in Wales.
-He returned to Norfolk in 2019 and took up the post of chief executive of the MCS Charitable Foundation, in which position he remained as of 2021.
+In 2023, he defended local Green Party politicians who block solar farms, saying that while the Green Party sees "an important role for solar farms as part of the mix...
+The [solar] application has to be considered on its merits."